How to Get Rid of Acne Naturally

 Exhale completely through your mouth, making a whoosh sound.

-- Close your mouth and inhale quietly through your nose to a mental count of 4.
+Close your mouth and inhale quietly through your nose to a mental count of 4.

-- Hold your breath for a count of 7.
+Hold your breath for a count of 7.

 Exhale completely through your mouth, making a whoosh sound to a count of eight.

 After the 10th exhale start breathing normal again and empty your mind for thoughts as much as possible.
 It is extra effectful to do this exercise with fresh air in the room.

-Go outside - sun and seawater cleanses, heals and lifts the mood!
+The sun and seawater cleanses, heals and lifts the mood!